Permanent exhibition

 Elegance and beauty

-The elegance and beauty of cameos are the focus of this permanent exhibition, consisting of over one hundred pieces from the recently acquired Content Family Collection.
+The elegance and beauty of cameos are the focus of this permanent exhibition, consisting of over one hundred pieces from the in 2021 acquired Content Family Collection.
 The cameos (‘carved stones’) date from a lengthy period: from Classical Antiquity and the Middle Ages up to the seventeenth century.
 The Content Family Collection was assembled by Derek Content, an American of Dutch origin.
 Almost his entire collection was recently purchased by the National Museum of Antiquities.
 With this acquisition, the museum’s collection of carved stones takes its place among the best collections in Europe.

 • You will find the Cameos exhibition in the Muse Hall, immediately on the left after you pass through the museum’s entrance gates.